 A half-cup of tofu contains 10 grams of protein and soy milk contains 7 grams of protein per cup.
-Add a bit of tofu to just about anything you cook, including tofu stir-fries, pasta sauces, soups and salads.
+Add a bit of tofu to just about anything you cook, including tofu stir-fries, pasta sauces, soups, and salads.

 03 of 07

 Whole grains are a great source of protein.
 Quinoa, or if you can find it, kaniwa, is the protein powerhouse of whole grains, as it contains all essential amino acids.
 Just one cup of cooked quinoa contains 18 grams of protein, as well as 9 grams of fiber.
-Other whole grains, including whole grain bread, brown rice, barley are all healthy protein-rich foods for vegetarians and vegans as well.
+Quinoa and other whole grains, including whole grain bread, brown rice, barley are all healthy protein-rich foods for vegetarians and vegans as well.
 As an added bonus, whole grains are usually inexpensive.

 04 of 07